 A terror attack in Khobar, Saudi Arabia, killed 22 and injured 25 people.

 34 terrorists lay siege to a school in Beslan, Ossetia, Russia taking 1,100 pupils and teachers hostage.
 Russian forces stormed the school ending the siege.
 334 people including 186 children were killed.

 A car bomb exploded outside the Australian embassy in Jakarta, Indonesia killing 8 people and injuring 150.
 The attack was carried out by an Islamic extremist group linked to al-Qaeda and the Taliban.

 This battle saw the forces of Iraq, United Kingdom and United States defeat al-Qaeda and Iraqi insurgents.

-Four suicide bombers targetted the London Underground and a double-decker bus killing 52 people and injuring 700.
-The attackers were Islamic extremists sympathetic to al-Qaeda
+Four suicide bombers targeted the London Underground and a double-decker bus killing 52 people and injuring 700.
+The attackers were Islamic extremists sympathetic to al-Qaeda.

 Three explosions in Bali, Indonesia, killed 20 people and injured more than 100.
 The attacks were carried out by an extremist group sympathetic to al-Qaeda.